cirosantilli/linux-cheat/desktop/README.md

     xterm
     xev

-Try clicking on the windows, or using your keboard to see the outputs.
+Try clicking on the windows, or using your keyboard to see the outputs.

 #screenshots